The Best of Phillipsburg St Maarten Port Guide You’ll Love

 How to Get There:

 Take a taxi from the cruise port.
-Drivers know Maho well, and routes are direct.
-Taxis also wait near the beach, so getting back to the ship is simple.
+Drivers know Maho Beach well, and the route is straightforward.
+Taxis also wait near the beach, which makes it easy to return to the ship after your visit.

 Mullet Bay Beach

-Mullet Bay is one of the prettiest beaches on the island, and it offers bright turquoise water with soft sand that’s ideal for relaxing.
-You’ll also find great local food shacks nearby, which adds to its appeal for cruisers looking for a full beach-day experience.
+Mullet Bay Beach is one of the prettiest beaches on the island, known for its bright turquoise water and wide stretch of soft sand that’s perfect for relaxing.
+The beach also has several local food shacks and casual spots for drinks, which makes it a great choice for cruisers looking to enjoy a full beach-day experience.

 Snorkeling: ➖ Decent on calm days (best around the rocky points)